phalchanouksa/Portfolio/README.md

 # Personal Portfolio

-This project is a simple portfolio website built with **Next.js** and Tailwind CSS.
+This project is a simple portfolio website built with **Next.js**.
 Blog posts are written in Markdown and exported as a static site so it can be deployed to GitHub Pages.

 ## Scripts